iqea-ai/duckdb-snowflake/README.md

 ## ADBC Driver Setup

 The Snowflake extension requires the Apache Arrow ADBC Snowflake driver to communicate with Snowflake servers.
-Download the appropriate driver for your platform:
+Download and install the appropriate driver for your platform:

 ### Supported Platforms